Loic-Chasseray/loic-chasseray.github.io/README.md

 # Link HQ

-This website is used to store my links in an easily accessible place.
+This website is used to store my links all in one place.
+This includes internal links to some A-Level notes and external links to things I want to remember.

-It's other purpose is to teach me Git and website building.
+It's secondary purpose is to teach me Git and website building.